Get News & Updates Directly To Your Inbox

-Now that you knowGetting tested and knowing these health numbers is important.
-But taking steps to improve them if there’s a problem is vital.
-You have the power to significantly reduce your risk for heart disease.
-By working with your doctor to control your cholesterol levels and develop a plan to keep other risk factors at bay, you can live a longer, healthier life.
+While knowing these health numbers is important, taking action to improve them if needed is vital.
+You have the power to reduce your risk for heart disease.
+By working with your doctor to control your cholesterol levels and keep other risk factors at bay, you can live a longer, healthier life.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.